gs-yoon/gs-yoon.github.io/project.md

 title: Projects
 ---
 This page describe my projects befor graduate.
-All of the projects are not related to school lecture.
+All of the projects are not performed in school lecture.

 # Learning Based Kalman Filter
 <hr width="100%" color="black" size="5">